DGoodman91/gis-demos/missing-country-names.md

 "YUGOSLAVIA (MONTENEGRO & SERBIA)"
 "ZANZIBAR"

-* Pre-breakup, emission data comes from "USSR" and all the soviet countries merge into it.
-Need to UNION all their Geometries and add a countries record for it.

 * The gap between Western Sahara & Mauritiana is broken :( Google maps makes it look like the space in our gap should be part of Western Sahara